 Optimize Healthcare Content Marketing So It Runs for Miles

 There are several things you can do to leverage marathon - rather than sprint - distance out of your content marketing strategy.
 Here are some of the basics.

 Integrate your marketing and sales teams

 The idea of separate sales and marketing departments worked for decades, and then the inbound marketing era was upon us.
 Now, divergences between these departments are detrimental to your brand.
 It yields inconsistent information, potentially conflicting messages, and a sales team that appears behind the times.

 By integrating sales and marketing, you'll get way ahead of the game when it comes to creating and promoting targeted information.
 You'll also garner the trust of prospects and clients when forward-thinking sales reps intuitively meet them where they're at in the buyer cycle.

-Proof: Dell EMC completely integrated their marketing and sales teams to propel new, powerful campaigns forward - and Dell EMC's worth more than Nike, Facebook or Starbucks.
+Proof: Dell EMC completely integrated its marketing and sales teams to propel new, powerful campaigns forward - and Dell EMC's worth more than Nike, Facebook, or Starbucks.